 The goal of a diary is to collect your ideas and observations on any number of things and write down the events of each day.
 This way, you can better remember what you did, what you thought and what was happening when you were younger.
 Yes, I will succeed, maybe I will also write a best-selling book.
 Thanks for the incredible points friend, it helped me.
-The terms daily and daily apply to an event log that is maintained on a regular basis.
+The terms daily and log apply to an event log that is maintained on a regular basis.

 As far as accounting is concerned, a journal is a record of transactions listed as they occur that shows the specific accounts affected by the transaction.
 For example, your Monday diary may contain entries for sales of Widget A, Gadget B, and Widget C.

+Journal entries apply to an event log that is maintained on a regular basis.
+The journal can tell you how much your total sales were on Monday, which can be useful if you want to compare Monday's sales to Wednesday's sales.
 However, if you want to know how much of your monthly income was derived from Widget C sales, you'll need to locate each sale of that item in your journal and add them together.
 The purpose of a journal entry is to physically or digitally record each business transaction properly and accurately.
 For accounting purposes, a journal is a physical record or digital document that is maintained as a book, spreadsheet, or data within accounting software.

-The purpose of the journal entry, the company maintains all transactions later to ensure that it migrates correctly to the general ledger.Keeping a journal also helps us develop the habit of perseverance, the habit of doing something every day consistently with a definite purpose.
+The purpose of the journal entry is to ensure that all transactions are correctly migrated to the general ledger.Keeping a journal also helps us develop the habit of perseverance, the habit of doing something every day consistently with a definite purpose.
+Journals can be used as a tool for reflection and self-discovery.
 They served their purpose of helping me deal with things from the past, but it's probably not something my kids want to read or NEED to read.
 The purpose of the general ledger is to keep track of general trends and general changes in funds, while the importance of the general journal in accounting is to keep track of each individual event.
 For an individual investor or a professional manager, a journal is a complete and detailed record of the transactions that take place in the investor's own accounts, which is used for tax, evaluation and auditing purposes.
 The purpose of the general ledger is to take journal entries and record and count all transactions that affect a specific account.

 A journal is often perceived to include research articles, but there are a wide variety of articles that serve the purpose of communication and provide valuable information to the community.